jessonfoo/p002/week_6/3_BoggleBoard/readme.md

 ## Release 1: Implement your methods
 One method at a time, create a test to access your new `boggle_board` object.
 The first method should be `#create_word`.
 (Don't get thrown off with the `#method_name` syntax, using `#` before a method name is a ruby convention.)
 Write out a test with it's expectation in a comment, and then create the method in the `BoggleBoard` class.
 Try these coordinates: (1,2), (1,1), (2,1), (3,2).

 Then, write methods for `#get_row` and `#get_col`.
 Can you interact with the boggle_board object and get the values you expect?
 Now print out all the rows and columns of the board as strings.
 You should end up with 8 four letter words.
 Are there any real words shown?
-Add your total output as a comment in your gist.
+Add your total output as a comment in your my_solution.rb file.

 ## Release 2: Access the coordinates
 Now write some driver code to access an individual coordinate in your `boggle_board` object.
 Make this as simple as possible.
 Can you access the "k" character at row 3 column 2?